-On the last track, we discussed helping students deal with prejudice in bullying by looking for ‘golden nuggets’ of truth in the bully’s statement.
+In the last section, we discussed helping students deal with prejudice in bullying by looking for ‘golden nuggets’ of truth in the bully’s statement.

-On this track... we will discuss helping students deal with verbal bullying by expressing feelings in a calm and constructive manner.
+In this section... we will discuss helping students deal with verbal bullying by expressing feelings in a calm and constructive manner.

 I stated to Mike, "Sometimes, it is better not to try to implement a technique like the Golden Nugget technique if you are not sure you feel up to it.
 When you are really upset, it can be best to just express your feelings in a constructive manner."

 Mike stated, "Yeah, but if I let Kyle know that he’s really getting to me, won’t he just keep on trying to make me feel worse?"

 ♦ Choose Your Words Carefully

 I explained to Mike that although it may seem risky to be honest with people who enjoy being cruel, oftentimes using honesty encourages others to also be more honest.
 I stated, "One of the ways you can minimize the risk that Kyle will keep trying to make you feel worse is to choose your words carefully.
 As long as you are careful not to insult or criticize Kyle in any way, he is likely to hear what you are trying to say and respond more positively.
 I’ll give you an example of two possible responses you could make when Kyle uses prejudicial language as a weapon.
 After I give these two examples, we can discuss the differences between them."